 - Quick and easy to make: This one-pan dinner is ready in just 20 minutes with minimal prep, perfect for busy weeknights or last-minute dinners.

 - Family favorite: My kids love these chicken bites, and they stay delicious even when reheated.
+I also make my Cajun chicken bites and lemon garlic chicken the same way.
+They are quick, one-pan meals that never fail.

 Quick Look: Garlic Butter Chicken Bites Recipe